ocpi/ocpi/mod_sessions.md

 ### 1.1 Push model

 When the CPO creates a Session object they push it to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Sessions endpoint with the newly created Session object.

 Any changes to a Session in the CPO system are sent to the eMSP system by calling [PATCH](#223-patch-method) on the eMSPs Sessions endpoint with the updated Session object.

-When the CPO deletes a Session, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Sessions endpoint, on the Sessions unique URL.
+Sessions cannot be deleted, final status of a session is: `COMPLETED`.

 When the CPO is not sure about the state or existence of a Session object in the eMSPs system, the CPO can call the [GET](#221-get-method) to validate the Session object in the eMSP system.

 ### 1.2 Pull model

 eMSPs who do not support the push model need to call [GET](#211-get-method) on the CPOs Sessions endpoint to receive a list of Sessions.

 This [GET](#211-get-method) can also be used, combined with the Push model to retrieve Sessions after the system (re)connects to a CPO, to get a list Sessions 'missed' during a time offline.